Abi, MSc Clinical Science (Neurosensory Sciences), NHS

 A first or upper second class honours degree or equivalent in a life sciences based subject

-This course is for you if you wish to embark on the new Department of Health career pathway for Healthcare Scientists.
+This course is for you if you wish to embark on the career pathway for Healthcare Scientists, accredited by the National School of Healthcare Science.
 The scheme aims to provide an appropriately trained workforce to work in the NHS through clinical science training.

 Mode of delivery: Part time, blended learning.
 Students are employed within NHS Departments and released to undertake academic study.
 All teaching and learning materials are hosted online.
 You will attend on-campus teaching for: